What Do Construction Carpenter Do?

 Construction Carpenter Job Outlook

-There were about 1,025,600 jobs for Construction Carpenter in 2016 (in the United States).
+In 2016, there was an estimated number of 1,025,600 jobs in the United States for Construction Carpenter.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Construction Carpenter by 2026.
 Due to new job openings and attrition, there will be an average of 104,400 job openings in this field each year.

 The states with the most job growth for Construction Carpenter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.